Black African pharmacy students still least likely to pass GPhC prereg exam

 According to figures from the GPhC, Black African students achieved a pass rate of 66.2%, the lowest of all the listed ethnicities.
-The second lowest pass rate was seen amongst Pakistani students, who achieved a pass rate of 71.6% (see table).
+The second lowest pass rate was seen among Pakistani students, who achieved a pass rate of 71.6% (see table).

-Meanwhile, white British students achieved the highest pass rate of 92.5%, followed by Chinese/Chinese British students, who achieved a pass rate of 89.5%.
+Meanwhile, White British students achieved the highest pass rate of 92.5%, followed by Chinese/Chinese British students, who achieved a pass rate of 89.5%.

 The results are comparable with the 2017 summer preregistration assessment when Black African candidates again had the lowest pass rate of 65.6%, while White British students had the highest pass rate, at 93.6%.

 In 2016, the GPhC carried out an investigation into why Black African trainee pharmacists performed less well in the registration assessments, with results suggesting that they could be more likely to struggle because many are also mature or overseas students.
 The research also showed that some Black African candidates experience bias and prejudice.

 In July 2018, the GPhC said it would rewrite standards to ensure “equality of opportunity” for all preregistration pharmacists.
 It also said it would require pharmacy schools to be more “proactive” on equality and diversity.

 The GPhC’s breakdown of the preregistration assessment also showed pass rates by pharmacy school (see table).
 The school with the lowest pass rate was the University of Central Lancashire, which had a pass rate of 56.8%.
 The highest pass rate was achieved by students from the University College London, which had a pass rate of 93.6%.